 Using this item and referring to it is encouraged, and please use it in presentations, web pages, newspapers, blogs and reports.

 For any form of publication, please include the link to this page and give the creator credit (in this case Peter Prokosch)

 Headquarter of the Environment Agency - Abu Dhabi (EAD)

+By hosting the "Eye on Earth" Summit in December 2011, EAD took a lead in an initiative to protect the countries' Blue Carbon.
 Healthy natural coastal ecosystems, such as mangrove forests, saltwater marshlands and seagrass meadows provide a vast array of important co-benefits to coastal communities around the world, including throughout the Arabian Peninsula.
 These benefits include ecosystem services such as a rich cultural heritage; the protection of shorelines from storms; erosion or sea-level rise; food from fisheries; maintenance of water quality; and landscape beauty for recreation and ecotourism.
 In a “Blue Carbon” context these ecosystems also store and sequester potentially vast amounts of carbon in sediments and biomass.